extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 ### Step 1: start Extempore {#step-1}

-You can start Extempore using the _Extempore: Start_ command.
-It'll open up a terminal (VSCode has a built-in terminal which you can bring up with <kbd class="nopretty">CTRL</kbd>+<kbd>`</kbd>), `cd` into your extempore folder, and start the Extempore running.
+You can start Extempore using the _Extempore: Start_ command (again, you can find this command using the [command palette](#vscode-command-palette)).
+It'll open up a terminal, `cd` into your extempore folder, and start the Extempore running.
 If you see something like this, everything's working---nice one.

 {% include extempore-output/startup.html %}

+{:.note-box}

-If you can't (or don't want to) start Extempore using the _Extempore: Start_ VSCode command, then open a terminal in your Extempore directory and type `./extempore` (or `.\extempore.exe` if you're on Windows---note the backslash instead of the forward slash) and hit <kbd>return</kbd>.
+If you can't (or don't want to) start Extempore using the _Extempore: Start_ VSCode command, then open a terminal in your Extempore directory (VSCode has a built-in terminal which you can bring up with <kbd class="nopretty">CTRL</kbd>+<kbd>`</kbd>) and type `./extempore` (or `.\extempore.exe` if you're on Windows---note the backslash instead of the forward slash) and hit <kbd>return</kbd>.
 Extempore supports a bunch of command line options---try `./extempore --help`/`.\extempore.exe --help` to see the full list.

 ### Step 2: connect your text editor

 Extempore is now just sitting waiting for you to tell it what code to execute.
 Before you can do this, you first need to connect your text editor to the running Extempore session.
-In VSCode, you do this with the _Extempore Connect_ command (again, you can find this command using the [command palette](#vscode-command-palette)).
+In VSCode, you do this with the _Extempore Connect_ command.

 <pre style="color: #b2b2b2; background-color: #292b2e;">
 <span style="background-color: #444155;">Starting </span><span style="color: #86D7DB; background-color: #444155;">primary</span><span style="background-color: #444155;"> process